Gallifantjack/llama2_prebias/README.md

 ```bash
 python metadata/batch_metadata.py compute_metadata
 ```
 Here each sample is evaluated using metrics such as perplexity and sentence length.
-These are the same as what is used in model evaluation in 3.
+These are the same metrics as what is used in model evaluation in 3.

 Batch metrics are stored in out/tables/batch_metrics.csv